Should you stay or should you go?

 So, when exactly is the right time for you make the leap to a dedicated space that is not shared with anyone else?
 That depends on what you’re measuring by.
 If you expect your company to grow in the next 6 months but don’t know by how much or need space quick, then you need coworking space- the flexibility of renting a private office on demand within a co-working space is a better option than a standard lease.
 Find out how much time it takes to lease space.

-If you frequently bring clients or host events then you probably need your own space—clients won’t be very impressed that you’re sharing a desk with another company, let alone the entire office.
+If you like to have a spacious work environment, frequently bring clients or host events then you probably need your own space—clients won’t be very impressed that you’re sharing a desk with another company, let alone the entire office.
+An alternative is the Headquarters as a Service model like Knotel.
 Most firms that make the leap from co-working to standard leased space advise switching once you can gauge growth for the next year and once it makes financial sense to do so.